The refined local Donaldson-Thomas theory of curves: Computations

 To each skew plane partition $\bn$ of shape $\mathbb{\BZ}^2_{\geq 0}\setminus \lambda$, we associate a 1-leg plane partition $\pi$ with asymptotic profile $\lambda$ by setting

 This association is easily seen to provide a bijection between the sets

 which furthermore preserves the size.

 \smallbreak Under the above correspondence it is immediate to verify that, given a skew plane partition $\bn$, the vertex term $\mathsf{v}_{\bn}$ reproduces precisely\footnote{Due to different conventions on the torus $\overline{\TT}$-action in \cite{MNOP_1}, the vertex terms $\mathsf{v}_{\bn}$ are matched only after the change of variables $t_i\mapsto t_i^{-1}$, for $i=1, 2,3$.
 We remark that the convention on the torus action adapted in this paper is consistent with the one used in \cite{Okounk_Lectures_K_theory, Arb_K-theo_surface, Mon_double_nested}, while the one of \cite{MNOP_1} is consistent, for instance, with \cite{FMR_higher_rank, Mon_PhD}. } the \emph{normalised vertex} term of \cite[Sec.~4.9]{MNOP_1} of the corresponding 1-leg plane partition $\pi$.
-A formula for the \emph{capped} 1-leg vertex\footnote{To be precise, \cite{KOO_2_legDT} deals with the 1-leg vertex in Pandharipande-Thomas theory.
-Nevertheless, proving a formula for the 1-leg vertex in any of the two theories yields equivalent results, see \Cref{sec: DT/PT} and \cite{KLT_DTPT}.} $\widehat{\mathsf{V}}_\lambda(q)$ can be derived from \cite[Eqn.~(29)]{KOO_2_legDT}, a plethystic epression as a function of the torus equivariant parameters and a basis of the representation ring of the symmetric group, which combined with the correct \emph{glueing operator} (see e.g.~\cite{KOO_2_legDT}) determines the expressions in \Cref{cor: full DT}.
+The expressions in \Cref{cor: full DT} can be computed using \emph{relative} invariants, combining the formula for the \emph{capped} 1-leg vertex\footnote{To be precise, \cite{KOO_2_legDT} deals with the 1-leg vertex in Pandharipande-Thomas theory.
+Nevertheless, proving a formula for the 1-leg vertex in any of the two theories yields equivalent results, see \Cref{sec: DT/PT} and \cite{KLT_DTPT}.} $\widehat{\mathsf{V}}_\lambda(q)$ \cite[Eqn.~(29)]{KOO_2_legDT}, a plethystic epression as a function of the torus equivariant parameters and a basis of the representation ring of the symmetric group, and the correct \emph{glueing operator} (see e.g.~\cite{KOO_2_legDT}).